nocomplexity/securitybydesign/securityarchitecture.md

 *   Gather security and privacy principles and requirements;

 *    Determine important constraints that apply to your architecture or design.
-There are always constraints, e.g. time, budget, subject matter experts available etc.
+There are always constraints, e.g. time, budget, maintenance costs, subject matter experts available etc.

 *    Derive the architecture building blocks from your architecture or design.
 Architecture building blocks help you to scope your solution.
 Using architecture building blocks gives a clear view on (new) integration aspects and where completely new solutions fit in the total IT landscape.